Robust inverse material design with physical guarantees using the Voigt-Reuss Net: Application to 3D linear mechanical homogenization

-\Cref{fig:mech3d_r2_matrix} assembles a component-wise view of predictive accuracy for the effective tensor $\ull{\ol{C}}$.
+\Cref{fig:mech3d_r2_matrix} assembles a component-wise view of predictive accuracy for the effective tensor $\ull{\ol{C}}$ by the \VRNet{} surrogate.
 The lower triangular panels display the ground truth versus prediction (hexbin densities) for all individual components, along with their corresponding $R^2$ scores.
 Two distinct regimes emerge sharply.
 First, the isotropic block i.e., the three normal moduli $(\ol{C}_{11},\ol{C}_{22},\ol{C}_{33})$, the three shear moduli $(\ol{C}_{44},\ol{C}_{55},\ol{C}_{66})$, and the symmetric normal couplings $(\ol{C}_{21},\ol{C}_{31},\ol{C}_{32})$ exhibit near-perfect agreement with $R^2\ge 0.998$.
 Second, all remaining (anisotropy-revealing) entries that encode departures from isotropy (shear-normal couplings and inter-shear couplings) show $R^2\approx 0$.
-This pattern is expected given the 236 microstructure descriptors provided in~\cite{Prifling2021,ulm2020_dataset} are exclusively isotropic: Because the input feature map is invariant under $SO(3)$, no information is available to break rotational degeneracy and predict anisotropic tensor parts that depend on orientation or directionality.
-Consequently, the surrogate can---at best---recover the isotropic projection of the effective stiffness $\ol{\ull{C}}_{\mathrm{iso}}$, where,
+This pattern is expected given the 236 microstructure descriptors provided in~\cite{Prifling2021,ulm2020_dataset} are exclusively isotropic.
+The input feature map is invariant under $SO(3)$, hence there is no information available to break rotational degeneracy and predict anisotropic tensor parts that depend on orientation or directionality.
+Consequently, any surrogate can at best recover the isotropic projection of the effective stiffness $\ol{\ull{C}}_{\mathrm{iso}}$, where,